 The state is a constituent of three major tribes.
 They believe their forefathers belong to Tibet, hence their nuances are a blend of Tibet and Northeastern culture.
 Nonetheless, they all have a distinct culture that is amazingly vibrant and unique.
 A tradition that binds all three tribes together is the matrilineal system.
 A matrilineal system is where the family lineage is from the maternal side.
 The Khasi’s regard religion as God and they entrust their life to being God's greatest gift to humans, they preach love for life.
 It also accounts for the afterlife.
 The Jaintias, on the other side, are influenced by Hinduism.
 The Garos give credence to Rabuga, the creator and sustainer of all humankind.
 Rather than worship, the Garos are appeased by sacrifices.
 However, these tribes have converted to other religious beliefs.

 Agriculture plays a dominant role in the economy, because of which they are driven to live in a rural setting.
 The largest town is Shillong.
-The main crops grown are potatoes, pepper, chillies, millet and vegetables.
-Their lifestyle is dependent on farming as most of the population dwell in rural areas.
-Tourism holds a share in the economic growth of Meghalaya and they are taking great initiatives to transform the state as one of the finest tourist destinations not only in India but the world.
-Due to its geographical positioning, this mesmerizing state of India is not just dominated by alluring hills, scenic vistas, vibrant culture and rich agriculture, but also the well-preserved heritage that offers a great experience for tourists.
+The main crops grown are potatoes, pepper, chilies, millet, and vegetables.
+Their lifestyle is dependent on farming as most of the population dwells in rural areas.
+Tourism holds a share in the economic growth of Meghalaya and they are taking great initiatives to transform the state into one of the finest tourist destinations not only in India but the world.
+Due to its geographical positioning, this mesmerizing state of India is not just dominated by alluring hills, scenic vistas, vibrant culture, and rich agriculture, but also the well-preserved heritage that offers a great experience for tourists.
 Besides this, the land is rich in mineral deposits like coal, mica, and magnesium that makes it garner a position in natural reserves.

 The art and craft of Meghalaya are renowned all over India.
 The city of Shillong is dotted with scouring markets for bamboo products that are amazing.
 You can find Tibetian carpets, shawls, first honey, bamboo shoot pickle, accessories made of bamboo, all inspired by their tribal artwork, and more.
-The Khasi tribes weave cane mats called Tieng that are popular for its durability.
+The Khasi tribes weave cane mats called Tieng that are popular for their durability.
 You can see some of the most amazing art and craft products made by the tribal people in this state.
-The Jantia tribe makes a special type of fishing traps made out of bamboo sticks.
-The Garo tribe also has its own speciality in making artefacts.
-They weave Dakamanda, used for shirts, bed covers and more.
+The Jantia tribe makes a special type of fishing trap made out of bamboo sticks.
+The Garo tribe also has its own specialty in making artifacts.
+They weave Dakamanda, used for shirts, bed covers, and more.

-Baskets of Meghalaya are unique as Megham Khots of the state are renowned in weaving the most beautiful baskets.
+Baskets of Meghalaya are unique as Megham Khots of the state are renowned for weaving the most beautiful baskets.
 The crafts of Meghalaya have the scent of woods and feel of the forest.
 You get a chance to plant the nature of the city in your house.
-The artefacts are supported by few, but loved by many.
+The artifacts are supported by few, but loved by many.
 It is the best tourist attraction.

 Meghalaya is an ideal place in India to find different cultures, festivals, tribes, food, flora & fauna, and adventure.
 There are many things that you can explore on your tours to India, but Meghalaya offers you the incessant opportunity to delve deeper into nature.